 1. “75″ – The number “75″ is actually important for two reasons.
 First, a study by Schwab Institutional found that approximately 75% of investor portfolios were poorly structured and unsuitable for their investors given the investors’ financial needs and goals.
 I believe that this is primarily a result of the fact that (1) stockbrokers are not required to act in a client’s best interests, and (2) investors are often mislead by portfolios that appear to be diversified because they hold a number of different types of investments, but such portfolios are often not truly, effectively diversified.

-The second reason that the number “75″ is important is because research and history have shown that approximately two-third, or 75%, of stocks follow the general trend of the market.
+The second reason that the number “75″ is important is because research and history have shown that approximately three out of every four stocks, or 75%, of stocks, follow the general trend of the market.
 This simply supports the popular Wall Street adage, “[don’t] confuse brains with a bull market.”

 2. “94″ – While there are many firms and individuals in the financial services industry calling themselves wealth managers, a study by CEG Worldwide, a well-respected financial services consulting firm, concluded that 94% of those calling themselves wealth managers or claiming to provide wealth management services failed to meet the criteria used to qualify as wealth managers.
 The criteria that CEG used in their study to determine true wealth management was based primarily on advisers who practiced wealth management as a process as compared to those who simply used “wealth management” as a marketing ploy to push product.
 This is the same criteria that investors and fiduciaries should use in choosing a financial advisor to work with.